MdMortuzaHossain/PICRUSt2_script_2025/README.md

 # PICRUSt2
-Both Bash and R studio
+This project uses PICRUSt2 for functional pathway predictions using both Bash and RStudio